The Legal Status of Marijuana in Barcelona

 Now legal marijuana photo

-As other benefits of cannabis legalization, Spain has essentially made the marijuana cultivation legal.
-Globally, the legislation in Spain allows private individuals who consume cannabis to grow the plant for their own personal use.
-This decree, altogether with the law that allowed ‘co-consumption’, were used by the cannabis enthusiasts to develop a model of social clubs in which marijuana is ‘collectively’ produced and distributed to the members of cannabis associations for their personal use.
+As another benefit of cannabis legalization, Spain has essentially made marijuana cultivation legal.
+Globally, the legislation in Spain allows private individuals who consume cannabis to grow the plant for their personal use.
+This decree, together with the law that allows “co-consumption,” was used by cannabis enthusiasts to develop a model of social clubs in which marijuana is “collectively” produced and distributed to the members of cannabis associations for their personal use.

 Legal basis of cannabis social clubs

 The first cannabis club was founded in 2001.
-Legal experts have defined several criteria that the marijuana clubs must meet in order to remain in a fairly narrow legal field of and not to fall under the laws relating to the drug trafficking.
+Legal experts have defined several criteria that marijuana clubs must meet to remain in a fairly narrow legal field rather than being considered drug trafficking.
 These are the strict regulations involved for cannabis clubs:

-• The cannabis clubs must be registered at the regional list of associations.
-The term “association” is not used here by chance: it is specifically defined in the Spanish legislation.
-It goes something like this: it is “a group of people who make an agreement to achieve a common goal for non-commercial reasons”.
+• The cannabis clubs must be registered with the regional list of associations.
+The term “association” is not used here by chance; it is specifically defined in the Spanish legislation.
+It goes something like this: it is “a group of people who make an agreement to achieve a common goal for non-commercial reasons.”
 The right of Spanish citizens to set up various interest-based associations is an important part of the legal foundation on which the marijuana club model rests.
 In legal terms, cannabis clubs (including those in Barcelona) are the same kind of associations as the Chess or Hook Knitting Associations.
-However, these are by no means coffeeshops.
+However, these are by no means coffee shops.

-• Cannabis clubs and their premises should be closed to the general public and the membership is only granted with an invitation provided by an existing association member who can guarantee that the person wishing to join is already a marijuana user.
-This, in particular, is an important distinction between the cannabis clubs and public coffeeshops.
+• Cannabis clubs and their premises should be closed to the general public,and membership is only granted via referral.
+An invitation is provided by an existing association member who can guarantee that the person wishing to join is already a marijuana user.
+This, in particular, is an important distinction between cannabis clubs and public coffee shops.

 • The cannabis supplied by an association must be consumed immediately.
 I think it is clear that this is not a question of puffing everything off in one sitting right at the cash register.
 It is clear that the cannabis obtained at the club has to be used only within its walls and must not be taken outside.